 Oasis and LawCash both stopped operating in Colorado in 2010 after the state office that regulates the Colorado Uniform Consumer Credit Code held that disclosure and licensing requirements applied to their businesses.
 After the companies filed suit to get that decision overturned, the Colorado attorney general counter-sued, accusing Oasis and LawCash of unlicensed lending and charging exorbitant interest rates to plaintiffs.

 The companies defended their lending practices by saying that they operate differently from other short-term lenders and their customers don’t have to pay back any money if the amount they recover is less than the cash advanced.
 But according to Forbes, Colorado’s UCCC defines a loan as the creation of debt by the lender’s payment or agreement to pay money to the consumer, and requires payday lenders who offer credit at rates above 12 percent to be licensed and supervised.
 Similarly, the Colorado Supreme Court ruled that litigation-funding loans were debt because they created an obligation to pay.

 Litigation-Finance Industry Growing

 Litigation-funding companies have definitely experienced ups and downs but continue to prosper, and may be considering expansion into new areas, including class-action injury cases and bankruptcy court.
 Despite the predatory nature of the industry, hedge funds and individual investors alike are drawn to it, perhaps because of the high interest rates charged.
 Growth may begin to suffer as plaintiffs become more educated regarding the risks of such loans, no matter how desperate they may feel when settlement seems to be a distant proposition, at best.
-Even bankruptcy in Scotland, also called sequestration, is becoming an issue at the forefront of things in the banking world overseas.
-Debt solutions are available.

 Image by pictures of money.